monumenthouse/admin/House Rules.md

 countertops and sinks, clean up sawdust and paint spills.
 Leave it in a state that would make a visitor say, “Wow, this place is clean and well organized!” even if the person before you did not follow that rule.
-Don’t allow walls or floors to be damaged.
+If you encounter a mess that you don't know how to clean up, for example a tool that you don't know how to properly turn off or put away, err on the safe side and ask for help in Slack on `#help`.

+Take care with the common areas and don't mess them up.
+If you scratch the walls or stain the floors it is your responsiblity to fix it.
+Ask in `#maintenance` if you can't do it immediately or don't know how.

+Any personal property left in common areas should be entered into the online "Personal Property in Common Areas" spreadsheet or clearly and permanently labeled with the owner's name.
+Otherwise it will be considered a donation to BNW, and become BNW's property, once it has been in the common areas for two weeks.
 BNW is not liable or responsible in any way for the loss, theft, or damage of any items left in common areas.

-Other than bicycles, items left in common areas will be considered donations to BNW unless prior arrangements have been made in writing.
+Be judicious when using the common areas as workspace for personal projects.
+You can't set up a permanent personal workstation in the common areas, but occasional medium term use is OK as long as you're not getting in the way of other members or upcoming events.